ansys/scade-design-rules/doc/source/rules/traceability/eq_set_not_empty.rst

-.. index:: single: Equation Set Not Empty
+.. index:: single: Equation set not empty

 Equation set not empty
 ======================